ArdeshirV/goComparsionBuilderVsConcatenationOp/README.md

 # Go Comparison: `strings.Builder` vs Concatenation Operator (`+`)
-Comparison of the performance of strings.Builder vs the performance of concatenation-operator (+) in Golang.

 This repository contains a detailed comparison of the performance between `strings.Builder` and the concatenation operator (`+`) in Golang.
 The goal is to analyze and illustrate the efficiency and best practices for string concatenation in Go.

 ## Table of Contents